ArghyaPal/Adversarial_Data_Programming/README.md

 2. Python 3.6+
 3. matplotlib
 4. torchvision
-5. install kmeans of pytorch using the command ``pip install kmeans-pytorch''
+5. install kmeans of pytorch using the command <code>pip install kmeans-pytorch</code>
 6. pylab
 # Results
-The generated images are stored in <>samples<> folder.
+The generated images are stored in <code>samples</code> folder.
 However, you can see the labels after every iteration
-# Labeling Functions
+# Acknowledgement
+The GAN code is based on .
+And we thank <code>kmeans-pytorch</code> for providing the kmeans unsupervised clustering code.
+# How to write labeling functions for real image datasets
 You can see <a href='https://github.com/HazyResearch/ukb-cardiac-mri/blob/master/ukb/weak_supervision/coral/tutorials/Intro_Tutorial.ipynb'>the tutorial</a> to write labeling functions for real dataset.
 # Citation
 If you find the code useful, please cite the paper:<br>
-``@InProceedings{Pal_2018_CVPR,
+<code>@InProceedings{Pal_2018_CVPR,
 author = {Pal, Arghya and Balasubramanian, Vineeth N.}, title = {Adversarial Data Programming: Using GANs to Relax the Bottleneck of Curated Labeled Data}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, month = {June}, year = {2018}
-}''
+}</code>